Exporting to Philippines

 Both government and private enterprise are interested in data management solutions.
-The Department for Information & Communication Technology (DICT) require a data management platform to enable government agencies collect, process and manage data effectively.
-Large private manufacturing, utilities, logistics, banking and retail companies are interested to improve productivity & efficiency.
+The Department for Information & Communication Technology (DICT) require a data management platform to enable government agencies to collect, process and manage data effectively.
+Large private manufacturing, utilities, logistics, banking and retail companies are interested in improving productivity & efficiency.

 Healthcare education and training